Losant/losant-docs/docs/workflows/data/gauge-query.md

 # Data: Gauge Query Node

-The Gauge Query Node allows a workflow to retrieve and aggregate recent state data for a specific attribute across devices.
+The Data: Gauge Query Node allows a workflow to retrieve and aggregate recent state data for a specific attribute across devices.

 ![Gauge Query Node](/images/workflows/data/gauge-query-node.png "Gauge Query Node")

 ## Configuration

-The configuration for the Gauge Query Node is extremely similar to the [gauge dashboard block](/dashboards/gauge/).
+The configuration for the Data: Gauge Query Node is extremely similar to the [Gauge Dashboard Block](/dashboards/gauge/).

 ![Gauge Query Node Device Selection](/images/workflows/data/gauge-query-node-device.png "Gauge Query Node Device Selection")

 The first step is selecting the devices to query.
-The Gauge Query Node has two options for selecting devices:
+The Data: Gauge Query Node has two options for selecting devices:

 1. You can specifically select a set of devices to query.
 1. You can define a [payload path](/workflows/accessing-payload-data/#payload-paths) to pull one or more Device IDs off of the current workflow payload to query.